Inaugurations are highly anticipated events in D.C. Now people must watch from their couches.

 Puccini plans to watch the ceremony from his home, wearing a Biden-Harris hoodie he ordered online, with a bottle of champagne he bought to pop after the swearing-in ceremony.

 Tracy Hepner and Tammy Smith, both 58, have always seen presidential inaugurations as opportunities to pay respect to the democratic process of elections and peaceful transitions of power.
-For the last four swearing-in ceremonies, they have made a point to drive to the National Mall from Northern Virginia with an American flag, feeling especially proud to live in the Washington region.
+For the last four swearing-in ceremonies, they have made a point to drive to the Mall from Northern Virginia with an American flag, feeling especially proud to live in the Washington region.

 They had booked a hotel room in downtown Washington for Tuesday night to ensure access to the Mall but canceled it after the short-lived insurrection to avoid any potential unrest.
 Instead, they drove into the city Sunday, flag in hand, and posed for their traditional Inauguration Day picture with armed federal troops and a seven-foot fence obstructing the view of the Capitol.